echicoine-esac/fhir-qi-core/input/pages/qi-elements.md

 **QI Elements:**
 * implicitRules: (QI) A set of rules under which this content was created
-* recorded: (QI) When the procedure was first captured in the subject's record
+* Procedure.extension(recorded): (QI) When the procedure was first captured in the subject's record
 * basedOn: (QI) A request for this procedure
 * performed[x]: (QI) When the procedure was performed
 * reasonCode: (QI) Coded reason procedure performed